Free Webinar: International SEO & Localization with Gianluca Fiorelli, Raquel Gonzalez & Zeph Snapp. Sign up now!

 From Proof of Concept, to Budget Release and Champers

-Getting budget released for development work can be quite hard for an SEO Consultant (like myself) or Agency.
+Getting budget released for development work can be quite hard for an SEO Consultant or Agency.
 Most of the time, a client has their budgets set well in advance for things like technical SEO, and so QA (Quality Assurance) changes aren't considered, or they are, but as an afterthought.
 Leaving you with little to work with or having to 'take' budget from other teams.
 This can be incredibly hard with eCommerce brands who tend to plan their development sprints around seasonal releases or product launches.

 Disclaimer: I'm very much of the opinion that "Technical SEO" is a QA function and shouldn't sit in the Marketing Department.
 I think that's why it's so hard to get changes approved at times and why there usually seems to be friction between SEO and Dev.
 It can seem like two opposing teams when the two should work well together.